pombredanne/centidb/docs/index.rst

 compressed and the batch size is configurable.

-The name is due to the core being under 500 lines of code excluding docstrings and speedups, making it over 100 times smaller than alternatives with comparable features.
+The name is due to the core being under 500 lines of code excluding docstrings and speedups, making it over 100 times smaller than alternatives with similar functionality.

 .. toctree::
     intro